How Long It Takes to Buy a House: Purchase Timeline

 Your lender is required to send you a closing disclosure at least three business days before the closing.
 It should match your loan estimate or come close.

-Cash to close is closing costs (unless you chose a no-closing-cost mortgage) plus your down payment minus your earnest money deposit and any seller credits.
+Cash to close includes closing costs (unless you chose a no-closing-cost mortgage) and your down payment, minus your earnest money deposit and any seller credits.

 Final Walk-Through